mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 All token related methods are available from `Wallet` class directly.
 This means that you can send BCH and CashTokens in the same transaction.

 Furthermore, both fungible and non-fungible (NFT) tokens of the same category (tokenId) can share the same UTXO.
-Pure NFT just has its fungible token `amount` being 0.
+Pure NFT just has its fungible token `amount` being 0n.

 Each token UTXO may or may not contain the following attributes:

-*  `amount: number;` - fungible token amount.
-N.B.
-After genesis the total amount of fungible tokens can not be increased.
-Max amount is `9223372036854775807`
+*  `amount: bigint;` - fungible token amount.
+[Note: After genesis the total amount of fungible tokens can not be increased.
+Max amount is `9223372036854775807`]
 *  `tokenId: string;` - the category Id of the token, this is a 32 bytes hex encoded transaction hash which was spent in the token genesis process
 *  `commitment?: string;` - 0 to 40 bytes long hex encoded string representing the token commitment message.
 This can be a serial number of an NFT in the group or any other user defined data.
 *  `capability?: NFTCapability;` - Non-fungible token capability.